jing-vision/lightnet/README.md

 # yolo-studio
 A turnkey solution to train and deploy your own object detection network, contains:

+- Augmentor - image augmentation library in Python.
+- Yolo_mark - the toolkit to prepare training data.
 - darknet - the main engine for training & inferencing.
-- Yolo_mark - the toolkit to prepare training data.
 - yolo2_light - lightweighted inferencing engine, optional.

 # How to build